Last updated September 14th, 2018.

 It’s been a long and difficult journey for ASEAN to get to where it is today.
 It took almost 50 years to bring real changes to the region since ASEAN was founded in 1967.
-Therefore, the AEC’s establishment is just one of many milestones.
+As such, AEC’s establishment is just one of many milestones.

 Some say the process of integration is highly inefficient.
-But considering the region’s great diversity and turbulent history of warfare, making it this far is still a major achievement.
+But considering the region’s great diversity and history of warfare, making it this far is a major achievement.

-ASEAN will step up both its interregional and intraregional trade to promote itself as a more powerful trading bloc.
+If all goes according to plan, ASEAN will step up both its interregional trade and promote itself as a more powerful bloc.

 The AEC Will Boost Trade Immensely